Introduction

 dft assessment

-The Department for Transport (DfT) assessed our proposals for a second time in 2022, as part of a submission in the Restoring Your Railway Fund process.
+The Department for Transport (DfT) have provided positive feedback regarding the proposals as part of the Restoring Your Railway Fund process.

 Whilst we were not succesful in securing a financial contribution to our proposals, we were able to secure valuable feedback, guidance and, importantly support for continuing to develop our proposals.